bdytx5/chatgpt_wrapped/readme.md

 - Automatically discovers all `conversations.json` files in the current directory and its subdirectories.
 - Calculates:
   - Total word count across all conversations.
-  - Frequencies of specified words or phrases (e.g., "hello world", "fuck you").
+  - Frequencies of specified words or phrases (e.g., "hello world").
 - Exports results as a visually appealing image (`conversation_stats.png`).
 - Simple command-line interface for ease of use.

 ## Installation

 Clone the repository:

 Install the required Python packages: